acsdsgn/zigal/README.md

 All vehicles now hover using **AIR** technology, and every weapon on the battlefield is an **AIR-GUN**, powered by the same enigmatic energy source.

 Amid the chaos of a collapsing world, survival depends on a single mission:
-**break through all 50 stages of relentless combat and outlast the war itself.**
+**break through all 50 fields of relentless combat and outlast the war itself.**

 ## How to Run (How to Use M88 / QUASI88)
 Start DISK-BASIC on a PC-8801 emulator.
 Insert [ZIGAL.d88](ZIGAL.d88) into the drive and execute with ```run "start"```.
 No game sound.